 First of all, let’s see what a royalty-free license or RF license is?

 The most basic concept of this license is obtaining the right to use that photo or image in a certain way, not our property.
 The photographer or the image creator is still the owner of the photo or some times, the company for which he/she works.
+This includes a wide variety of shots including creative background designs, which are often in high demand for stock photos.

 The person holds the copyright, the legal term influencing the possession of photos, music, pictures, manuscripts, and other intellectual or non-physical creations.